Nik-Zainal-Group/signature.tools.lib/README.md

 More in details, these are the specific signatures and algorithms introduced in each publication:

-- Degasperi et al. 2022: RefSig SBS v2, RefSig DBS v1, FitMS
+- Degasperi et al. 2022, *Science*: RefSig SBS v2, RefSig DBS v1, FitMS
-- Degasperi et al. 2020: RefSig SBS v1, RefSig Rearrangements (SV) v1, Fit with bootstrap, HRDetect with bootstrap.
+- Degasperi et al. 2020, *Nature Cancer*: RefSig SBS v1, RefSig Rearrangements (SV) v1, Fit with bootstrap, HRDetect with bootstrap.

 <a name="req"/>